athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 Hot Module Reloading (HMR) is the holy grail of React development.
 So much so that it is often spoken in the same breath as if the two are co-dependent, yet the two are not joined in any way.

 As long as you write [reloadable code](https://figwheel.org/docs/reloadable_code.html) you can take advantage of HMR.
 This is the catch though: writing reloadable code can be [tricky and time consuming](/students-of-the-game-reloadable-code).
-Writing reloadable code is made much eaiser when your write your code using React.
+Writing reloadable code is made much easier when you write your code using React.
 This is likely part of the reason the two are seen as linked.

 The point is that figwheel offers a framework / library agnostic mechanism to support your ability to write HMR in your toolchain.